rezonated/portfolio-workspace/content/intv_prep.md

 ### 7d.
 Other Cast Types
 - `CastChecked<T>`
   - Behavior: Casts the object.
 If it fails, Crashes the game (Asserts)
-  - Performance: In Shipping builds, this compiles down to a raw C-style cast.
-It is effectively free
+  - Performance: In **Shipping** builds, the check is stripped out.
+It compiles down to a `static_cast` (or raw cast), making it effectively free
-  - Usage: Use this when you are 100% sure of the type (e.g., inside `BeginPlay` after spawning a specific blueprint)
+  - Usage: Use this when you are 100% sure of the type (e.g., inside `BeginPlay` after spawning a specific blueprint) and you *want* it to crash during development if you are wrong

 - `ExactCast<T>`
   - Behavior: Checks if the object is exactly that class (not a child)